Michael Corballis: Service

 Corballis served in many roles that supported various academic pursuits.

 In 2009, he was president of the International Neuropsychological Society.

 Corballis edited the New Zealand Journal of Psychology from 1994 to 1997.
 He founded the journal Laterality in 1995 and co-edited it until 2008.
 He also was a member of numerous editorial boards and wrote numerous reviews of scientific manuscripts submitted to scores of journals, of which 137 are recorded in Publons.

 Corballis chaired University of Auckland Review Committees, including the Department of Sociology (1992) and the Department of Engineering Science (2003).
 He also chaired or was a member of other universities' reviews, including University of Queensland, Victoria University of Wellington, University of Otago, and University of Canterbury.
 Corballis performed numerous administrative taks for the Royal Society of New Zealand and for the New Zealand Psychological Society.

 Corballis served on various research granting and assessing bodies, including New Zealand's Marsden Fund, Health Research Council of New Zealand, Performance Based Research Fund, Australia's Australian Research Council, and Canada's National Research Council.

 Honours and awards

 Corballis was elected a Fellow of the Royal Society of New Zealand in 1982.
 In 1999, Corballlis was awarded the Shorland Medal by the New Zealand Association of Scientists.
+The same year he was awarded a James Cook Research Fellowship for research into tracking brain activity.
 In the 2002 Queen's Birthday and Golden Jubilee Honours, he was appointed an Officer of the New Zealand Order of Merit, for services to psychological science.
 In 2016, he received the Royal Society of New Zealand's Rutherford Medal.

 Death

-Corballis died in November 2021, after a brief battle with cancer.
+Corballis died in November 2021, after a short period of cancer.
 Among those who paid tribute to him was the Harvard professor Steven Pinker, who described his "beloved former professor" as having done "brilliant work on handedness, mental rotation," and the evolution of language.
 He further described Corballis as "urbane, charming, witty, irreverent."